ShowlandProductions/Week5Homework/README.md

 Ended up cresting all of the rows which ended up being a mistake, because I realized if I would've just focused on completing one row the entire way through I would've been able to understand how to do the entire assignment.
 I need a lot of practice with linking things and local storage.
 Still working on the best practice for using the read me.
-I need work on fully grasping the information so I can better understand how to explain what I did
+I need work on fully grasping the information so I can better understand how to explain what I accomplished.